pralinkhaira/Facial-Recognition-API/README.md

 5. Send a POST request to the `/detect` endpoint with an image file in the request body.
 You can use tools such as Postman or cURL to send requests.

+    - If using Postman:
+        1. Open Postman and create a new request.
+        2. Select `POST` as the HTTP method.
+        3. Enter `http://localhost:5000/detect` as the request URL.
+        4. Select the `Body` tab.
+        5. Select `form-data` as the request body type.
+        6. Add a new key-value pair to the request body, where the key is `file` and the value is the path to the image file.
+        7. Click `Send`.

+    - If using cURL:
+        ```
+        curl -X POST -F 'file=@path/to/image.jpg' http://localhost:5000/detect
+        ```

 6. Receive the facial recognition results in JSON format, including the number of detected faces, the coordinates of the bounding boxes, and the corresponding labels.

 ## API Endpoints